Fitch Affirms Nuernberger's IFS at 'A+'; Outlook Stable

 RATING SENSITIVITIES

-An upgrade of the ratings is unlikely in the short to medium
+An upgrade is unlikely in the short to medium term unless the

 Weak overall profitability over a period of time, as indicated